GSA/digitalgov.gov/content/authors/bernadette-goodwin/_index.md

 # Keep it under 50 words and only one paragraph
 bio: Bernadette Goodwin is the Acting Executive Architect in the Office of Financial Innovation and Transformation within Treasury’s Bureau of the Fiscal Service.
-In this role, she leads innovation efforts to transform Federal financial management.
+In this role, she leads innovation efforts to transform federal financial management.
 # e.g. U.S. General Services Administration
 agency_full_name: Department of the Treasury; Bureau of the Fiscal Service,